linz/basemaps/CONTRIBUTING.md

 We would love for you to contribute to basemaps and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

+## Monorepo

+this repository is a monorepo for everything related to basemaps for explanations for each component look for the README.md inside each package.

 ## Commit message